Guidance and resources for Knowledge and Library Services (KLS) staff about furthering health literacy.

 Health Information Week - a selection of self-help books

-Health Information Week has been taking place in July, but it is transferring to the 3rd full week of January, with the next Health Information Week 19-26th January 2025
+Health information week has been taking place in July, but if is transferring to the third full week of January, with the next health information week 19 to 26 January 2025.

-To prepare for Health information week 2025, you could consider:
+To prepare for health information week, you could consider:

 • holding a pop-up library somewhere in your organisation

-• contacting your local public library – they may have an event that you could join, or you can take this opportunity to suggest doing a joint event, e.g. run health information searching tutorials, promote the training resources.
+• contacting your local public library – they may have an event that you could join, or you can take this opportunity to suggest doing a joint event, for example, run health information searching tutorials, promote the training resources.

 • exploring the social media resources